 Hair loss from cancer treatment happens because chemotherapy drugs don't just affect cancer cells.
 They affect other cells that divide quickly in the body, like hair cells.
-Some chemotherapy drugs will cause hair loss and some do not.
+Some chemotherapy drugs will cause hair loss, and some will not.
 Radiation may also cause hair loss to the areas being treated.

 When hair loss happens, it may be lost over time or all at once.
-Some or all hair may be lost, including eyebrows and eye lashes.
+Some or all hair may be lost, including eyebrows and eyelashes.

-Hair loss from cancer treatment can be upsetting for both men and women.
-Hair is a part of who we are and hair loss is an outward sign of cancer.
-Unfortunately, there is nothing that can prevent hair loss from occurring, but there are ways to prepare for it.
+Hair loss from cancer treatment can be upsetting.
+Hair is a part of who we are, and hair loss is an outward sign of cancer.
+Unfortunately, there is nothing that can prevent hair loss from occurring.
+But there are ways to prepare for it.